jenasancartier/meal-tracker/README.md

 1. _Clone this repository at:_
   * https://github.com/jenasancartier/meal-tracker.git
 2. _Move into the project's root directory_
-3. _Open the code editor of your choice_
+3. _Open the terminal_
-4. _In the console, run npm install_
+4. _In the terminal, run npm install_
-5. _In the console, run bower install_
+5. _In the terminal, run bower install_
-6. _In the console, run gulp build to build the project for the first time_
+6. _In the terminal, run gulp build to build the project for the first time_
-7. _In the console, run gulp serve to start the development server_
+7. _In the terminal, run gulp serve to start the development server_
 8. _Voila!
 View the page in the localhost_

 ### Support & Contact